 What Is The Difference Between A Witness Statement And My Grounds of Claim?

 Your Grounds of Claim and your Witness Statement should be set out in a very similar way, being the same headings and the information presented in short, numbered paragraphs.

 Within your Grounds of Claim, you should have identified what claims you are bringing and given a brief overview of the facts and events that have resulted in you bringing a claim.
 It should be written in the third person, referring to the Claimant (the person bringing the claim) and the Respondent (the person defending the claim).

 Your Witness Statement should support your Grounds of Claim and is an opportunity to build on the background and add more relevant information and details.
 It should be drafted in the first person.

 Lincs Law Employment Solicitors Can Help

-If you are in need of assistance with your employment dispute, or have commenced a claim against your employer and would like some guidance, please do not hesitate to contact us on 01522 440512 for a free initial telephone consultation.
-Alternatively, if you would like more information about how we can help with your employment dispute, please visit our website at https://lincslaw.co.uk/services/employees/employment-tribunal-claims/
+If you are in need of assistance with your Employment Tribunal claim and would like some guidance, please do not hesitate to contact us on 01522 440512 for a free initial telephone consultation.
+Alternatively, if you would like more information about how we can help with your Employment Tribunal claim, please visit our website at https://lincslaw.co.uk/services/employees/employment-tribunal-claims/